eclipse-archived/ceylon-ide-intellij/README.md

         ideaRoot=/path/to/your/idea/install/

-3. Build the Ceylon distribution, SDK, and Ceylon IDE:
+3. From the `ceylon` directory, build the Ceylon distribution, SDK, and Ceylon IDE:

         ant dist sdk intellij